While millions of Americans are estimated to be suffering with drug or alcohol addiction, only one in 10 will receive treatment each year.

 - All staff are experienced, trained, and meet high educational standards.

-- Facility offers programs which meet high-quality standards for treating both addiction and mental health (co-occurring disorders).
+- Facility offers programs that meet high-quality standards for treating both addiction and mental health (co-occurring disorders).

-- Facility has undergone multiple surveys which audit staff, programs, and facility overall.
+- Facility has undergone multiple surveys that audit staff, programs, and facility overall.

 - High level of confidentiality for patients and families.